 - agreeing with other businesses not to bid or to withdrawing your bid

-You can’t agree with other businesses to share markets or customers.
+You cannot agree with other businesses to share markets or customers.
 You’ll be breaking competition law if you agree with another business:

 - not to approach each other’s customers

-- not to compete with them for customers, eg in specific locations
+- not to compete with them for customers, for example in specific locations

-You can’t share information with other businesses that might reduce competition between you, eg information about:
+You cannot share information with other businesses that might reduce competition between you, for example information about:

 - your suppliers, customers or contractors